nova-eco/nova-api/README.md

 ### Configuration

 The API uses environment variables for configuration.
-Key variables include:

-- Database connection settings
-- API port configuration
-- Authentication configuration
-- Email/notification settings

-Refer to `.env.TEMPLATE` for a complete list of required environment variables.
+See the [Environment Variables](#environment-variables) section for a complete list of required variables.

 ### Usage